 Brief description of the project

-This engagement asks people about their experience of using the walk-in centre at Shakespeare and will help us to understand how they will be effected if the walk in centre is moved to St James’ Hospital.
+This engagement asks people about their experience of using the walk-in centre at Shakespeare and will help us to understand how they will be affected if the walk-in centre is moved to St James’ Hospital.

 Who did we speak to?

 We received feedback from 397 people who had either used the walk-in centre or were interested in the engagement.

 We used a survey to ask people about their experiences of using the service and their thoughts on our proposal to move the site to St James’s Hospital.